blankly-finance/blankly-docs/content/en/metrics/metrics.md

 ## Metrics Use Cases

 We offer metrics because we know the importance of testing our models.
 That's why we've made it extremely easy for you to not only create your own metrics (as we discuss later), but also utilizing our built-in Blankly metrics.
-Calling `strategy.backtest()` automatically has a wide variety of metrics and built-in ratios including Sharpe, Sortino, Maximum Drawdown, and Cagr to name a few.
-However, we also provide you the ability to add your own callbacks by simply passing in a callbacks array like so:
+Calling `strategy.backtest()` automatically provides a wide variety of metrics and built-in ratios, including Sharpe, Sortino, Maximum Drawdown, and CAGR to name a few.
+However, we also provide you the ability to add your own callbacks by simply passing in a callbacks array like below, where we have an example using a weighted average of the Sharpe and Sortino ratios.

 <alert type="danger"> We have already included many metrics built into backtesting (sharpe, sortino, and many more), if you are to add any additional built-in metrics, please wrap them like so.
 This is to allow for proper integration with all of the backtesting data. </alert>